hifiberry/hifiberry-dsp/doc/dsptoolkit.md

   idea of this setting is having a volume control that can be changed between 0 and 100% (or -inf dB to 0dB) and the limit setting to set the maximum volume of the system.
+  For negative db values, you need to prefix these with --, e.g.
+    dsptoolkit set-limit -- -3db

 * set-rew-filters|set-rew-filters-left|set-rew-filters-right filename